webda2l/symfony-docs/components/type_info.rst

     Type::generic(Type::object(Collection::class), Type::int());
     Type::list(Type::bool());
     Type::intersection(Type::object(\Stringable::class), Type::object(\Iterator::class));
+    // ... and more methods defined in Symfony\Component\TypeInfo\TypeFactoryTrait

-    Type::fromValue(1.1) // same as Type::float()
+    // you can also use a generic method that detects the type automatically Type::fromValue(1.1)   // same as Type::float()

-    // Many others are available and can be
-    // found in Symfony\Component\TypeInfo\TypeFactoryTrait
+    Type::fromValue('...') // same as Type::string()
+    Type::fromValue(false) // same as Type::false()

 .. versionadded:: 7.3